 - Organisations shall formulate their data protection notices in a language understandable to the affected persons.
 In case of an application also addressed to individuals living/residing in Hungary, the data protection notice of such application shall (also) be in Hungarian language. https://www.naih.hu/files/NAIH-2018-3878-allasfoglalas.pdf

 For employment-related data processing, NAIH considers that consent has a proper legal basis only if it provides benefits for employees.
 Otherwise, employers must rely on another legal basis, such as processing necessary for compliance with a legal obligation or legitimate interest of the employer.

 The provisions of the GDPR apply.

-The Info Act provides that individuals can seek effective judicial remedy at the court when their data protection rights are infringed and without prejudice to any available administrative or non-judicial remedy.
-In Hungary, the competent court is the tribunal (törvényszék) at the domicile or habitual residence of the claimant.
-In addition to the payment of the individual’s direct and indirect damages, the court can also impose a general compensation fee for the infringement (sérelemdíj).
+The Info Act provides that individuals can seek effective judicial remedy at the court when their data protection rights are infringed and without prejudice to any available administrative or non-judicial remedy (e.g. complaint to NAIH).
+In Hungary, the competent court is the tribunal (törvényszék) of the domicile or habitual residence of the claimant.
+In addition to the payment of the individual’s direct and indirect damages, the court can also impose a general compensation fee for the infringement of the individual’s right to data protection as personality right (sérelemdíj).
 The court can also publish its judgment with the identification of the data controller or the data processor if the infringement is affecting a large scale of individuals, the infringer is carrying out public tasks, or the gravity of the infringement requires the publication.
 The Info Act authorises NAIH to join any litigation to facilitate the winning of an individual.

 Processing by third parties